cNikolaou/cuKNN/README.md

 cuKNN
 =====

-CUDA implementation of the k-NN algorithm
+CUDA implementation of the k-NN algorithm.